aaronjfisher/ggBrain/README.md

 ggBrain
 =======

-This package helps to create pretty brain images with ggplot.
-The primary function of interest is the `ggBrain` function, which is documented in the vignette.
+Simple to use helper functions for creating pretty brain images with ggplot.
+The primary workhorse function is `ggBrain`, which is documented in the vignette.
 Some of the images generated in the vignette are shown below.

 ### To install